Megawatt Charging System: Specific implementations

 ABB will deliver charging stations with 1200 kW in 2025 which will be used in the pilot projects as planned in 2024.

 Pilot projects started in 2024.
 In March, an MAN eTruck was charged with 1000 A at 700 kW at an ABB charging station.
-In April, a Mercedes-Benz eActross 600was charged with 1250 A at 1000 kW at an ABB charging station.
+In April, a Mercedes-Benz eActross 600 was charged with 1250 A at 1000 kW at an ABB charging station.
 In April, two eActross were delivered to the test client Contargo.
 Contargo had announced to build its own network of truck fast chargers, specifically at its company sites in Duisburg, Voerde-Emmelsum, Emmerich, Frankfurt-Ost, Industriepark Frankfurt-Höchst, Gustavsburg, Hamburg, Karlsruhe, Koblenz, Ludwigshafen, Mannheim, Neuss, Weil am Rhein and Wörth.
-In June, Milence openend its first truck charging park in the port of Antwerpen-Brügge, not including an MCS plug however.
+In June, Milence opened its first truck charging park in the port of Antwerpen-Brügge, not including an MCS plug however.
 In June, Shell opened a public truck fast charger with CCS and MCS at its ETCA campus in Amsterdam.
 In July, E.On and MAN announced that they would set up publicly available fast chargers for trucks at MAN service centers by the end of 2025, with the first going into operation in 2024.
 125 of the 170 locations are in Germany, the others in Austria, Great Britain, Denmark, Italy, Poland, the Czech Republic and Hungary.
 Here, too, they are starting with 400 kW CCS planning to convert to MCS later.

+Tesla announced at ACT Expo 2025 plans to develop a public, 46-station Megacharger network using a megawatt charging system to support broader deployments of the Tesla Semi.